azimuth-cloud/azimuth-config/docs/configuration/13-access-control.md

-Access control is implemented using annotations that are applied to instances of the `clustertemplates.azimuth.stackhpc.com`, `apptemplates.azimuth.stackhpc.com` and `clustertypes.caas.azimuth.stackhpc.com` to limit access to Kubernetes cluster templates, Kubernetes apps and CaaS cluster types respectively.
+Access control is implemented using annotations that are applied to instances of the `clustertemplates.azimuth.stackhpc.com`, `apptemplates.azimuth.stackhpc.com` and `clustertypes.caas.azimuth.stackhpc.com` resources for Kubernetes cluster templates, Kubernetes apps and CaaS cluster types respectively.

 The annotations are the same for all platform types, and the following annotations are